 Bike Accident Facts

-If you, or a loved one, was severely injured or killed in a bike crash, you need a knowledgeable central Illinois personal injury attorney in your corner fighting for your rights.
+If you, or a loved one, was severely injured or killed in a bike crash in Decatur, you need a knowledgeable central Illinois attorney in your corner fighting for your rights.

-When someone in any kind of vehicle causes a biking accident, under any circumstances, it’s usually the cyclist who’s injured.
+When someone in any kind of vehicle causes a biking accident, under any circumstances, it is usually the cyclist who is injured.
 The careless and negligent driver usually walks away.
 They may not even stop — a hit and run.
 The bike rider on the other hand, often suffers serious and life altering injuries that can include:

 - road rash or other skin injuries, such as deep cuts or lacerations